 Digital transformation spend surges

-Calgary companies are on course to invest $18.4-billion on digitization across all industries in Alberta by 2022 as part of the digital transformation of the provincial economy.
+Alberta companies are on course to invest $18.4-billion on digitization across all industries by 2022 as part of the digital transformation of the provincial economy.

 Calgary is the first Canadian city to measure the digital spend forecast across its key industries associated with Internet of Things (IoT), next generation security, cognitive/artificial intelligence systems, 3D printing, augmented reality/virtual reality and robotics.

 “The city’s technology sector is growing quickly, and Calgary Economic Development wanted to quantify the spend for the key engines of growth and innovation to ensure companies and top talent realize the scope of opportunity Calgary has to take on global challenges,” says Mary Moran, president and CEO of Calgary Economic Development.